varsharavivenkatesh/Packet-ingredient-analyzer/README.md

 - Extracts ingredient lists from food packet images or text input.
 - Detects non-vegetarian additives and allergens.
 - Provides a clear report of ingredients for dietary preferences.
-- Helps users make informed choices about the ramen they consume.
+- Helps users make informed choices about the food they consume.

 ## How It Works